keith/git-pile/README.md

 ```

 In this case `git-pile` will initiate a commit, and then run
-`git-updatepr` with the most recent sha on your branch.
+`git updatepr` with the most recent sha on your branch.
+This only works
+if you haven't made subsequent commits since the PR you want to update.

 #### Options